jbush001/NyuziProcessor/tests/cosimulation/README.md

 The emulator (tools/emulator) is a C program that simulates behavior of the instruction set.
 It reads the textual output from the Verilog simulator.
-Each time the emulator parses one of these operations, it steps the corresponding thread.
-It continues stepping until it encounters an instruction that has a side effect (branch instructions, for example, do not).
+Each time the emulator parses one of these operations, it steps the corresponding thread until it encounters an instruction that has a side effect (branch instructions, for example, do not).
 It then compares the side effect of the instruction with the result from the Verilog simulator and flags an error if there is a mismatch.

-Some sequences of instructions may be order dependent.
-The emulator does not reproduce thread issue order.
-Instead, the scheme described earlier allows the Verilog simulator to control instruction ordering.

 ### Limitations
 - The emulator does not model the behavior of the store buffer.
 As the store